 Note – With this release and future releases, the Windows 10 release nomenclature is changing from a year and month pattern (YYMM) to a year and half-year pattern (YYH1, YYH2).
 For example – “Windows 10 version 20H2” (instead of “Windows 10 version 2010”).

 The setup starts from a boot media, using a CD, USB, ISO, or Pre-Boot Execution Environment (PXE).
 You can also generate full offline media.
-The target can be a physical computer, a virtual machine.
+The target can be a physical computer or a virtual machine.

 The deployment process for the new machine scenario is as follows –